Chinorea/gNB-EMC-dashboard/backend/docs_generator/README.md

 - Your local computer must have network access to your backend IP
 - Same connectivity requirements as using curl or Postman
 - Firewall/security settings may need to allow connections
+- Backend must be up and running to test API endpoint calls

 ### Copying Commands
 Each endpoint shows curl commands that you can copy and run in your terminal, automatically configured with your backend IP.